How to create an EJB Startup Service

 Sometimes multiple singleton session beans are used to initialize data for an application and therefore must be initialized in a specific order.
 In these cases, use the javax.ejb.DependsOn annotation to declare the startup dependencies of the singleton session bean.

-Here the PostStartupBean will be fired after the StartupBean is initialized:
+Here the PostStartupBean will fire after the StartupBean executes:

 package com.mastertheboss;